Being a semi-fan of ghost/supernatural stuff, I had to give this a try. Not to mention it was considered an old TVB series, right?

 - Lee Kwok Lun.
-I always have the feeling that he looks like Felix Wong.
+I always have the feeling that he looked like Felix Wong.
 (I swear!)
-Anyway, always like him and good to see that he’s leading in this short story.
+Anyway, always liked him and good to see that he was leading in this short story.

 - Creepy footsteps and sound effects.
 I think the hallmark of those ghost stories since that scared the world out of me.

 - The suspense.
-Another important formula since it makes it creepier – IF the sound effects didn’t get to you already.
+Another important formula since it made it creepier–IF the sound effects didn’t get to you already.

 - Blast from the Past.
 Wow!
 I miss these types of things.
 I meant this kind of thing how the main lead thought he was able to save everyone and undo the past.
 What was even more appealing was he succeeded.
 It was confusing YET he sacrificed his present self to save his past self.

 - Gordon Lam and some others.
 Well, at least they appeared at the beginning of the camping trip place.